Algae Bio-Gas: The "Real" Natural Gas

-Algae Biogas is actually a mixture of gases, usually carbon dioxide and methane.
-It is produced by a few kinds of microorganisms, usually when air or oxygen is absent.
+Algae biogas is actually a mixture of gases, usually carbon dioxide and methane.
+It is produced by many kinds of algae microorganisms, usually when air or oxygen is absent.
 (The absence of oxygen is called “anaerobic conditions.”)
 Animals that eat a lot of plant material, particularly grazing animals such as cattle, produce large amounts of biogas.
 The biogas is produced not by the cow or elephant, but by billions of microorganisms living in its digestive system.
 Biogas also develops in bogs and at the bottom of lakes, where decaying organic matter builds up under wet and anaerobic conditions.

 Flammable biogas can be collected using a simple tank, as shown here.
 Algae along with animal manure are stored in a closed tank where the gas accumulates.
 It makes an excellent fuel for cook stoves and furnaces, and can be used in place of regular natural gas, which is a fossil fuel.